Police catch 145 lorries speeding in just 105 hours on A96 at Brodie

 Eric Dunion, North Safety Camera Unit manager, says “Education is as important to us as enforcement and these figures suggest there may be a lack of education surrounding the restricted speed limits for goods vehicles.

-“If you are driving a vehicle larger than a standard car please be aware that it may have a lower speed limit; ask your employee if you are driving for work or enquire at the hire company when you hire any vehicle.”
+“If you are driving a vehicle larger than a standard car please be aware that it may have a lower speed limit; ask your employer if you are driving for work or inquire at the hire company when you hire any vehicle.”

 The mobile speed camera unit was set up following a spate of crashes in the area, which prompted local representatives to speak out.

-In July last year, five crashes occurred near Brodie, resulting in several hospitalisations.
+In July last year, five crashes occurred near Brodie, resulting in several hospital admissions.

 Meanwhile, in May a drink-driver was jailed after driving on the wrong side at Brodie, resulting in the death of a “much loved” Moray great-grandmother.